yaelhayem/TDSADH18/docs/instructions.md

 5. Your HTML page must include links to your markdown files.
 (Again, use the index.html file for reference--it links to this file).

 6. When you are satisfied with your changes, make a Pull Request to have your pages merged into the master project.
+When the Golden Master is fully updated, make a reverse pull request to update your own repository (making it the same as the Golden Master).